george-language/glang/CONTRIBUTING.md

 We don't have developer documentation (yet) as we are in focus of _creating_ not _relying on the community_.

+## Wanting To Help Test?

+We update GLang on the regular, which means there are always new versions to try out.
+You can test GLang with the `library/tests/` folder included with GLang, or create your own projects pushing the limits!

+If you find an issue, see more info below.

 ## "Issues" Section

 Found a bug or issue?
 You can report them [here](https://github.com/mpsoftwarefoundation/GeorgeLanguage/issues).